-3.4.3 The housing need was established by the housing numbers proposed for Salehurst and Robertsbridge by RDC in the Core Strategy.
+- 3.4.5 The housing need was established by the housing numbers proposed for Salehurst and Robertsbridge by RDC in the Core Strategy.
 This was developed primarily as a result of RDC's assessment of the housing need for the parish, known as the Objectively Assessed (housing) Need (OAN).
 The potential sites were identified by including all sites in the RDC Strategic Housing Land Allocations Assessment 2013 (SHLAA), removing any such sites that were no longer available for development, having a local call for sites followed by developer/ landowner presentations.
 The choice of sites was guided by views expressed by the village in completed questionnaires (67% of households in the parish), the outcome of open days for all residents, call for sites including developer presentations, site assessment exercise, and the sustainability objectives.
 It is important to note that it is not compulsory for SRNDP to allocate specific housing sites but it welcomes the opportunity to work with RDC to positively plan for its housing need.
 It should be noted that below 5 units is below the threshold (6) to be considered as an allocation.
-ANNEX 2 includes the site assessment information.
+Any new development needs to comply with the ESCC parking calculator and the ESCC 'Guidance for parking at new residential development'. - 3.4.6 The site allocations follow the recommendations of the Independent Examiner, who regarded them as suitable sites in planning terms and, with the addition of Grove Farm, would also support the supply of affordable housing in Robertsbridge.
+Estimates of the housing capacities of the sites have varied; those in the submission Neighbourhood Plan and those of the District Council gave figures ranging from 85-100 dwellings on the Mill Site, 35-40 on Heathfield Gardens, 6-10 dwellings on the Vicarage Land and c30 at Grove Farm.
+However, the Examiner found that their respective capacities were presently uncertain and that they will be a reflection of the size and mix of units within any planning application, having due regard to Local Plan and Neighbourhood Plan policies.
+While housing numbers are not specified for each site, the Examiner concluded, and the District Council accepts, that these sites will enable the Neighbourhood Plan to meet the housing requirements set in the Rother Core Strategy.

-Policy HO4: Development of residential gardens
+Policy HO3: Development of residential gardens

-The inappropriate development of residential gardens within the Development Boundary, where such development would harm local character, will be resisted.
-The Salehurst and Robertsbridge Character Assessment (see evidence base) will be used as a reference to assess the impact of the proposals.
+The development of residential gardens within the Development Boundary, where such development would harm local character, will be resisted.
+The Salehurst and Robertsbridge Character Appraisal (see evidence base) will be used as a reference to assess the impact of the proposals.